mwpennell/ubc-biol548o-w2020/lectures/lecture3-tidydata.md

 possible, because it’s easier and more efficient to tidy a single object than 20 or 1000.

+## Exercise 1

+Write the joined untidy data to a file in the `data` folder using the function `write_csv()`.
+Add this and the original files to your repository.
+Commit and push.

 ## Tidy the untidy Lord of the Rings data

 We are still violating one of the fundamental principles of **tidy